codesqueak/rpimeetsaws/rpi/README.md

 ## Software

-The software was required to perform three operations
+The software was required to perform three tasks

 * Read sensor data
 * Send data to AWS when WiFi is available